SamiIbishi/applied-machine-learning/README.md

     $ conda env create -f environment.yml

 That should create the conda enviroment "applied-ml".
-Finally activate it by:
+Finally, activate it by:

 	$ conda activate applied-ml

 Now, you should be able to execute all scripts and notebooks.
+If the environment yaml file changed since creation, you can use the following command to update your conda environment.
+This command will add the new packages and delete all packages that are not used anymore.

+    $ conda env update -f environment.yml --prune

+If you work on this repository and need to add new packages.
+Install them first while being in the conda environment.
+Then use the following command:

+    § conda env export | grep -v "^prefix: " > environment.yml

+Be aware that this command includes linux terminal specific command ('grep') which means that it can't be executed on a normal Windows terminal.You can use a special terminal that interprets this commands.
+Alternatively, you can first update the yaml file with the following command and then delete the prefix entry manually.

+    $ conda env export > environment.yml

+## <a name="face-recognition"></a> Face Recognition

+### <a name="streamlit-app"></a> Streamlit App
+We added the streamlit app to visualize the functionalities of our face recognition application.
+It includes a short description of the application, a tutorial, as well as a one shot learning part.
+Use the following command in the terminal to start the streamlit app:

+    $ streamlit run FaceRecognitionApp.py

+### <a name="jupyter-notebooks"></a> Jupyter Notebooks
+We added several jupyter notebooks to explore the dataset, investigate the model, and to create a machine learning pipeline.
+To use one of the following commands in the terminal to start the jupyter notebooks:

+    $ jupyter lab

+or

+    $ jupyter notebook

-## Folder Structure
+## <a name="folder-structure"></a> Folder Structure
   ```
   applied-machine-learning/
   │